OscarConstantino/firebase_appcheck_init/README.md

 firebase init hosting
 ```

- ** Make sure to select the public folder as the directory that will contain Hosting assets.
+ ** Note: select the public folder as the directory that will contain Hosting assets.

-Make sure to select an active Firebase project.
+You can use a new or an active Firebase project.
+You can use either a Blaze or Spark project plan.

 2.1.- (Optional) Make sure to have the next services active and double check if the project has blocking firebase rules: